Updated Mar 28, 2026

 What do students propose to improve organisation?

-Students ask for precise planning, centralised course information and timely updates.
+Students are clear about what better organisation looks like: precise planning, centralised course information, and timely updates.
 Practical steps include:

 These actions target the operational pain points while keeping the strongest elements of the ecology and environmental biology experience prominent.